Eliminating Merchant Error Chargebacks

 What Common Merchant Errors Lead to Chargebacks?

-When a cardholder reviews their billing statement and sees a charge that they don’t recognize, they will often assume fraud has occurred and call their issuer to dispute it, even if it’s simply the case that the company name in the descriptor is different from the storefront name that the cardholder knows.
+When a cardholder reviews their billing statement and sees a charge that they don’t recognize, they will often assume fraud has occurred and call their issuer to dispute it.
+In many cases, this occurs simply because the company name in the descriptor is different from the storefront name that the cardholder knows.

 Transaction Processing Errors

 Most credit card transactions are straightforward and heavily automated, leaving little margin for error.
-Any time merchants manually key in a transaction or intervene to help a declining card go through, there is potential for transaction processing errors to creep in.
+Any time merchants manually key in a transaction or intervene to help a declined card go through, there's potential for transaction processing errors to creep in.

-If the amount doesn’t match the receipt, or if the transaction was never properly authorized in the first place, a chargeback will surely result.
+If the amount doesn’t match the receipt, or if the transaction was never properly authorized in the first place, a chargeback will often result.

 Unresponsive Customer Service